FrancescaFalcetta/Imaging_of_drugs_distribution_and_quantifications/README.md

-# Preprocessing_and_quantification_MSI
-Imaging of drugs distribution and quantifications
+# Imaging of drugs distribution and quantifications

 This repository accompanies the article: Mass Spectrometry Imaging of drugs distribution in different tumour models: preprocessing and quantification issues.
 It provides a reference for implementation of our pipeline for production of drug distribution and drug quantification images.
 At the moment, our pipeline accepts data from the single analytical platform, i.e. analyze 7.5.